maciejkon/AppDevelomentCompanySim/README.md

-# App development company symulation
+# App development company simulation
 A console game that simulates a software company.
 The game was written in Java.

 ## Table of Contents